Back to First Alert Guides

 Symptoms

-• HomeKit setup fails to find the device
+• HomeKit setup can't find the device

 Recognize these?
 Here's what usually causes it.